microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraExternalDomainFederation.md

 ## Description

 This `Remove-EntraExternalDomainFederation` cmdlet removes an externalDomainFederation by external domain name.
-Specify `ExternalDomainName` parameter for remove an externalDomainFederation.

 ## Examples